 Above the entrance, the triangular orange Sikh banner, Nishan Sahib, is fluttering.
 The temple is guarded by stern, but friendly Sikhs, who wear a blue, black, or saffron turban.
 We also encounter proud Nihang (’Crocodile Sikhs’), armed with long spears.
 These Nihang are followers of a militant guru, Gobind Singh.
 They wear long, blue robes and pointed turbans, to which is attached a Sikh emblem.

-An eight-metre wide walkway, Parikrama, has been constructed around the pond, consisting of polished marble slabs, adorned with beautiful patterns.
+A walkway, Parikrama, 8 m wide, has been constructed around the pond, consisting of polished marble slabs, adorned with beautiful patterns.
 We are here on a quiet day, and only a few pilgrims enjoy a sacred bath in the pond.
 Hundreds of large carps live in the water, occasionally emerging to gulp a mouthful of air.
 They assist in keeping the water clean.

-In the centre of the pond is the sanctum sanctorum, Hari Mandir, a temple in three stories.
-As in all Sikh temples, the roof is onion- or lotus-shaped, the roof and parts of the marble walls covered in pure gold plates, all together weighing more than 100 kilos.
-This gold-covering has given rise to the popular name, ‘The Golden Temple’.
-The gold was donated by Maharaja Ranjit Singh – the person who united Punjab.
 Those parts of the walls, which are not covered by gold plates, are beautifully adorned with inlaid precious stones.
-A 62-metre long marble bridge, leading from the edge of the pond to the temple, is densely packed with pilgrims, each bringing an offering, prasad, comprising ghee (clarified butter), flour, and sugar.
+A marble bridge, 62 m long, leads from the edge of the pond to the temple.
+It is densely packed with pilgrims, each bringing an offering, prasad, comprising ghee (clarified butter), flour, and sugar.

 On the lower floor of the temple, priests are singing and playing music from dawn to dusk, and often in the evening as well.
-On the second floor, the sacred book, Adi Grant, is kept during daylight hours, and priests continually recite from its c.
+On the second floor, Adi Grant, the sacred book of the Sikhs, is kept during daylight hours, and priests continually recite from its c.
 3,500 hymns.
 Pilgrims place offerings of money or flowers near the sacred script.
-In the evening, Adi Grant is carried to a building with golden domes, Akhal Takht, erected in 1609 as the religious parliament of the Sikhs.
+In the evening, the sacred book is carried to a building with golden domes, Akhal Takht, erected in 1609 as the religious parliament of the Sikhs.

-Several sacred jujube trees (Ziziphus mauritiana), said to possess healing powers, are found on the temple premises.
+Several sacred jujube trees (Ziziphus mauritiana), which supposedly possess healing powers, are growing on the temple premises.
 Near the main entrance is one such tree, about 475 years old, to which women, who wish to give birth to a son, attach bits of cloth as an offering.